Tooth brushing dental hygiene procedures debate sparks Twitter storm!

 The other very important piece of cleaning advice we recommend is that you should always use toothpaste that contains fluoride.
 In addition you should always clean your teeth for at least two-minutes, twice a day – as soon as you get up in a morning and last thing before you got to bed at night.
 But remember, brushing only cleans approximately 60 percent of the surface of your teeth – which means 40 percent (the areas between your teeth) remains untouched.
 Which that is why we always recommend that you regularly floss or use an interdental brush to clean between your teeth.

-One final piece of good dental hygiene procedures advice is that you do not neglect to arrange regular check-up examinations with your dentist so that the condition of your teeth is frequently monitored and any potential problems can be spotted and dealt with before they develop into major concerns.
+One final piece of good dental hygiene procedures advice from our Dentist is that you do not neglect to arrange regular check-up examinations with your dentist so that the condition of your teeth is frequently monitored and any potential problems can be spotted and dealt with before they develop into major concerns.

 Wetting your toothbrush before putting on toothpaste or wetting after the toothpaste application?
-It’s your preference … your choice.
+It’s your preference… your choice.

 If you would like any further cleaning advice or you would like to discuss the recommended dental hygiene procedures, please do not hesitate to contact us.
 You can call us on 0161 951 7295 to arrange a FREE CONSULTATION or you can contact us by using the online booking form on our Appointments page.